Chart Color Schemes

 Fortitude Valley's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Fortitude Valley's health outcomes data shows exceptional results, particularly for younger cohorts with low prevalence of common health conditions.
+Fortitude Valley's health outcomes data shows excellent results, particularly for younger age groups with low prevalence rates of common health conditions.

-Approximately 60% of its total population of 7,046 have private health cover.
-The most prevalent medical conditions are mental health issues (13.3%) and asthma (7.7%), while 73.8% report being completely clear of medical ailments, compared to 0% across Greater Brisbane.
-Only 5.0% of residents are aged 65 and over (590 people).
-However, seniors' health outcomes require more attention than the broader population despite being above average.
+Approximately 60% of Fortitude Valley's total population of 6,979 has private health cover, the highest rate recorded.
+The most prevalent medical conditions are mental health issues (13.3%) and asthma (7.7%).
+A significant majority, 73.8%, report no medical ailments compared to 0% in Greater Brisbane overall.
+Fortitude Valley has 5.0% of residents aged 65 and over (584 people), with health outcomes among seniors being above average but still requiring more attention than the broader population.

 Frequently Asked Questions - Health